imrichardwu/Web-development-mini-project-practice/README.md

 # Hello, I'm Richard 👋
-Welcome to my personal portfolio website!
+Welcome to my personal portfolio!
 More updates to come.
 # About Me
 I'm a sophmore at University of Alberta in, Edmonton, AB, Canada.
 I am currently studying Computer Science.
 I'm fascinated by the digital world and love learning new technology!
 📍 Originally from Calgary, AB, Canada
-🌱 In the process of learning Javascript, and C
+🤓 In the process of learning React.js.
 # Reach Out
 Feel free to connect on [LinkedIn](https://www.linkedin.com/in/richard-wu-3a514b203/) or reach out via email (Richardw1857@gmail.com).
-Always looking to meet new people and make new friends 😊
+I am always  looking forwars to meet new people and make new friends 😁